andela-jwan/rails_testing_with_capybara/README.md

     end
     ```

     The code inside the index method gets all the vendors and assigns them to @vendors which the view will have access to.
+How does the html.erb view have access to the controller's instance variable?
+What magic is that?
+Google that question but here's the best response I found:
     > The explanation is that @title is an instance variable and title is a local variable and rails makes instance variables from controllers available to views.
 This happens because the template code (erb, haml, etc) is executed within the scope of the current controller instance.

     If you want to better understand what views Rails renders after a controller action, read this: